natanyamodi/brain-tumor-classification-and-detection/README.md

 A deep learning system for detecting and classifying brain tumors in MRI scans using YOLOv8, deployed as a Gradio web application.

 ## 🌟 Features
-- **Accurate Detection**: Fine-tuned YOLOv8 model for brain tumor identification
+- **Detection**: Fine-tuned YOLOv8 model for brain tumor identification
 - **Multi-Class Classification**: Distinguishes between:
   - Glioma tumors
   - Meningioma tumors